Festival of Social Science 2018 'Living Well with Dementia: the IDEAL and A Life More Ordinary Projects'

-The event will focus upon showcasing the contribution of social science in dementia research.
-It will bring together three important strands of the IDEAL research project: understanding the factors that can help people with dementia to live well; the contribution of people with dementia to the research project through their involvement in the running of the project and the role of creative arts in providing new insights into how people with dementia can live well.
+On the 6th November this free event bought together two important strands of the IDEAL programme: understanding the factors that can help people with dementia to live well and the role of creative arts in providing new insights into how people with dementia can live well.

 A Life More Ordinary events

 Unfurling ALMO banners

 During Dementia Action Week, Ian Beesley, Ian McMillan, Tony Husband and three Yorkshire DEEP (Dementia Engagement & Empowerment Project) groups will be unfurling a banner they have created.
 It highlights the 'right to get out and about' for people with dementia.
 The official unfurling took place at York Train station at 12 noon on Wednesday 23 May 2018.

 21st-24th May- A second exhibition contained work from both ‘The Allotment of Time’ and ‘From the Negative to the Positive’.
 The exhibition was held in the University of Exeter Forum and the Exeter Guildhall Shopping Centre (24th May) for Dementia Action Week 2018, this gave many university students and staff, and wider members of the public the opportunity to view some of the art work produced

 'From the Negative to the Positive' chapbook launch and exhibition